awsdocs/amazon-cloudfront-developer-guide/doc_source/controlling-origin-requests.md

 ------
 #### [ CLI ]

 To create an origin request policy with the AWS Command Line Interface \(AWS CLI\), use the aws cloudfront create\-origin\-request\-policy command\.
-You can use an input file to provide the command’s input parameters, rather than specifying each individual parameter as command line input\.
+You can use an input file to provide the command's input parameters, rather than specifying each individual parameter as command line input\.

 **To create an origin request policy \(CLI with input file\)**